ofirAbu/ResMARL/README.md

 Specific additions:
 1. Experimenting with agents that can communicate over the environment.
 2. Experimenting with environments that are randomly perturbed over time.

+simply running train.py will run with 2 communicating agents on the cleanup environment.